PyRepair/maniple/prompt-results/single-prompt/106-subset/gpt-3.5-turbo/pandas/86/answer-0-1-2(2).md

     return indexed.unstack(columns)
 ```

-With this modification, when `columns` is `None`, a `ValueError` will be raised with the appropriate error message.
+With this fix, when the `columns` parameter is `None`, a `ValueError` will be raised with the message "columns argument is required in df.pivot".
+This error message clearly indicates that the `columns` parameter is mandatory and needs to be provided.

+Now, when running the test, it should pass without any errors.